marco262/my_wiki/data/dnd/subclass/combat-medic.md

 _5th-level Combat Medic feature_

-When you cast an artificer spell, you may choose a number of creatures you can see within 30 feet of you, up to your Intelligence modifier (minimum of 1).
+When you cast an artificer spell of 1st level or higher, you may choose a number of creatures you can see within 30 feet of you, up to your Intelligence modifier (minimum of 1).
 Roll a d6.
 Each of those creatures earn that many temporary hit points.

 ## Aetheric Charge